mapswipe/mapswipe/README.md

 - You can access the xcode project in the ios directory.
 Make sure to open the xcworkspace file and not the xcodeproj file.
 - Don't ever load the root of the firebase object or API.
 Right now it will lag all our end users

+#Contributing
+Contributions are welcome.
+Please fork the repository, test incredibly well on your end (both on Android & iOS if possible), and make a pull request once finished.